#1MINUTELAMP [1 minute lamp | one minute lamp]

 Interactive installation in perpetual change

 Set into the context of rapid online data flows, the project explores the evolution of ownership and aesthetics, and the pleasure of making.
-As a participatory design, it analyses consumption patterns such as the customer’s reflected image of home lighting, goods' lifespan in relation to diversity, and online shared technical knowledge.
+As a participatory social design, #1minuteLamp analyses consumption patterns such as the customer’s reflected image of home lighting, goods' lifespan in relation to diversity, and open source knowledge.
 In an 'Internet of Things meets DIY culture' setup, #1minuteLamp speculates online-originated crafting behaviour, and the willingness and excitement behind it.

-Creating a lamp within a very short time invites to understand how materials work and how light propagates through different densities, volumes, textures, and colours.
-Everything is put out for experimenting into a game-like arrangement; everything may become a lamp and every lamp may be anything between awesome and awful. #1minuteLamp lets the 'ingredients' of lighting be seen and experimented with, between commodity and state-of-the-art object.
+Creating a lamp within a very short time invites to understand how materials work, and how light propagates through different densities, volumes, textures, or colours etc. Everything is put out for experimenting into a game-like arrangement; everything may become a lamp and every lamp may be anything between awesome and awful. #1minuteLamp lets the 'ingredients' of lighting be seen and experimented with, between commodity and state-of-the-art object.
 Making a lamp assemblage is given as an almost absurdly short process.
 The obtainable result however invites to long-term observation and reflection upon spontaneous objects.

 #1minuteLamp stimulates informal crowd engagement into the design process while at the same questioning the current transformations of this practice.
 It empowers the creativity of every individual and boosts team work, especially because making a beautiful object is so effortless.
 You don't have to think too much; you just assemble, remove, or even add to somebody else's composition; if you don't like what comes out, you can easily redo it in a different way.